Palm Harbor, Florida: Government

 Palm Harbor is an unincorporated part of Pinellas County.
-HB 183 – Town of Palm Harbor/Pinellas County, from 2009, was the most recent local bill that would have scheduled a referendum allowing Palm Harbor voters the opportunity to decide if they want to incorporate, but the bill died in committee.
-Pinellas County legislators had voted on January 22, 2009, to support a bill allowing voters in Palm Harbor to decide if they wanted their unincorporated community to become the county's 25th city.
+HB 183 – Town of Palm Harbor/Pinellas County, from 2009, was the most recent local bill that would have scheduled a referendum allowing Palm Harbor voters the opportunity to decide whether they wanted to incorporate, but the bill died in committee.
+Pinellas County legislators had voted on January 22, 2009, to support a bill allowing voters in Palm Harbor to decide whether they wanted their unincorporated community to become the county's 25th city.
 It passed over the objections of Pinellas County Commissioner Susan Latvala, who said she was appearing in both her official capacity and as a Palm Harbor resident.
-The Legislature would have needed to first conduct a feasibility study to make sure cityhood made fiscal sense.
+The Legislature would first have needed to conduct a feasibility study to make sure that cityhood made fiscal sense.

-In 1985, the Pinellas County Board of County Commissioners enacted County Code 85-28, which set into place the Palm Harbor Community Services Agency (PHCSA), a special taxing district to which tax was levied in the form of millage to provide for recreational and library services to the unincorporated community.
+In 1985, the Pinellas County Board of County Commissioners enacted County Code 85–28, which set into place the Palm Harbor Community Services Agency (PHCSA), a special taxing district to which tax was levied in the form of millage to provide for recreational and library services to the unincorporated community.
 The PHCSA board is a volunteer panel elected by the voters within the district to oversee the funding of Palm Harbor Library, East Lake Community Library and Palm Harbor Parks & Recreation.

 Recreation

 Palm Harbor has various recreational amenities.
-The area is home to John Chesnut, Sr. Park, located in the East Lake region, as well as H.S.
+The area is home to John Chesnut Sr. Park, located in the East Lake region, as well as H.S.
 "Pop" Stansell Park, located to the west of Palm Harbor Boulevard and overlooking St. Joseph's Sound.
-The Palm Harbor Community Services District also manages several sport complexes in the community: Steve Putnam Park, Palm Field, and Sunderman Recreation Complex.
+The Palm Harbor Community Services District also manages several sport complexes in the community: J. Stephen Putnam Park, Palm Field, and Sunderman Recreation Complex.
 The community activity center is located at 1500 16th Street, managed by the District's parks and recreation department.
 This facility was originally constructed by Pinellas County in the late 1990s as a senior recreation facility, however lacked the funding to remain open and available to the community.
 The District received the property in 2004, and started youth, teen and adult programs, youth summer camps and community services.

-Palm Harbor is also the home to the White Chapel.
-This historic facility, which was under Pinellas County ownership previously, lacked the funding to keep its doors opened and was given to the Palm Harbor Community Services District in November 2012.
+Palm Harbor is also the home to the Rheba Sutton White Chapel.
+This historic facility, which was under Pinellas County ownership previously, lacked the funding to keep its doors open and was given to the Palm Harbor Community Services District in November 2012.
 Now managed by the District's parks and recreation department, the chapel was completely restored and is the site for many banquets, weddings and community special events.
 Harbor Hall, the banquet facility built next to the chapel, also serves as a banquet and recreational space.